Sirze01/Scrabble_Junior_Game/ReadMe.txt

       -> A Command may be a Move, a exchange action, or any other available -> Game manipulates all other classes
    -> The Board class was shared between the two solutions to allow for greater consistency
+      -> A common folder was used to avoid copy and pasting code: not mentioned in the project specs, but confirmed with teacher it's fine
+      -> We included a .txt file that's used for the game introduction board: without it, a empty board is created with a error message
-      -> A common folder was used to avoid copy and pasting code around -> ANSI escape codes were extensively used to allow for a enjoyable interface -> This is not supported on Windows versions prior to 2016 (current Windows 10 should be fine) -> Unix handles these instructions better than Windows (less screen flickering when clearing etc)
+   -> ANSI escape codes were extensively used to allow for a enjoyable interface
+      -> This is not supported on Windows versions prior to 2016 (current Windows 10 should be fine) -> Unix handles these instructions better than Windows (less screen flickering when clearing etc)